-The 70 MW Summerview 1 wind facility is a wholly owned facility that is comprised of 39, 1.8 MW Vestas V80 wind turbines on 67 metre towers, and is located approximately 15 kilometres northeast of Pincher Creek, Alberta.
+The 70 MW Summerview 1 wind facility is a wholly owned facility that was originally comprised of 39, 1.8 MW Vestas V80 wind turbines on 67 metre towers, and is located approximately 15 kilometres northeast of Pincher Creek, Alberta.
 This facility began commercial operations in September 2004.
 Generation from this facility is subject to the terms of a TransAlta PPA that terminates in 2033.
-Summerview 1 created offset credits until December 2016.
+A wind turbine has been taken out of service at the Summerview 1 wind facility, resulting in there being 38 operational wind turbines with current net capacity of 68.2 MW.
+The Company expects to receive insurance proceeds for this turbine in 2019.
+A root cause analysis has been completed and corrective actions have been and continue to be implemented.